-3.2 Temporal and spatial variability during deployment
+345 3.2 Temporal and spatial variability during deployment

-3.2.1 General features and spatial variability of BCeBC in Kumpula
+3.2.1 General features and spatial variability of eBC in Kumpula

 Figure 7 presents the time series of the whole deployment period (4.7.-16.9.2022) for all the sensors.
-The two-week period ( 4.7.-19.7.2022), when all the sensors were operational (the F{roof} sensor stopped working in 19.7.), is marked in Fig. 77b, and a comparison between the locations-during this period can be seen in the left panel of Fig. 8.
-8a.
-All locations had a statistically significant difference (Fig. A.2.1), although the differences were not necessarily remarkable.
+The two-week period (4.7.-19.7.2022), when all the sensors were operational (the F{roof} sensor stopped working in 19.7.), is marked in Fig. 7b, and a comparison during this period can be seen in Fig. 8a.
+All locations had a statistically significant difference (Fig. A2.1), although the differences were not necessarily remarkable.

-The F{roof} and F{ground} locations had the lowest concentrations and the highest concentrations of eBC were measured at P{roof} and P{ground}, respectively.
-At P{roof} and P{ground}, multiple short-term high-concentration peaks were observed possibly caused by the proximity of the bus stop.
+The F{roof} and F{ground} locations had the lowest concentrations and the highest concentrations of eBC were measured at P{roof} and P{ground} , respectively.
+At P{roof} and P{ground} , multiple short-term high-concentration peaks were observed possibly caused by the proximity of the bus stop.
 The bus stop has approximately 160 buses stopping on it per day with the peak during the day having 9 to 12 buses per hour.
-BG{ground} showed similar median concentration to the P{roof} and P{ground} locations, but without the local source peaks at the P{roof} and P{ground} locations.
+BG{ground} showed similar median concentration to the P{roof} and P{ground} locations, but without the local source peaks at the P{roof} and P{ground} .
 At SMEARIII{ground}, we observed slightly higher concentrations than at the closest site F{ground} but lower than the P{roof} and P{ground} locations.
-The local source peaks for MAAP at SMEARIII{ground} were in between the magnitudes of the respective F{roof} and F{ground} closest to the cite measured the lowest concentrations.
-The large variation in data at P{ground} and F{frouf} (MA200 and MA350, respectively) are due to temperature effects affecting the measurement results (see Sect.
-3.2.4).
+The local source peaks for MAAP at SMEARIII{ground} were in between the magnitudes of the respective F{roof} and F{ground} to P{roof} and P{ground} values.
 Minimal vertical difference in the eBC concentration was observed between the P{roof} and P{ground} locations.
-Their median values were within one standard error.
-Similarly, at F{roof} and F{ground}, respectively, minimal vertical difference was observed.
+Similarly, at F{roof} and F{ground} , respectively, minimal vertical

-- 385 In the right panel of Fig. 8, when When considering the whole deployment period, (Fig. 8b), two distinct areas could be identified.
+360 When considering the whole deployment period (Fig. 8b), two distinct areas could be identified.
 The locations closer to the Kustaa Vaasa road of P{roof} and P{ground} and the further away backgrounds of F{ground}, SMEARIII{ground} and BG{ground}.
 The difference between the areas is perhaps traffic proximity due to the Kustaa Vaasa road and bus traffic past the P{roof} and P{ground} locations.
 This causes P{roof} and P{ground} to measure approximately 50 ng m-3 higher concentrations.
-The difference is relatively negligible as the instrument precisions are in the same magnitudes and the - 390 ambient conditions are challenging for the sensors.
+The difference is relatively negligible as the instrument precisions are in the same magnitudes and the ambient conditions are challenging for the 365 sensors.

-The overall concentrations were lower than in previous studies withconducted in the Kumpula cite overall being an urban eiteHelsinki region.
+The overall concentrations were lower than in previous studies conducted in the Helsinki region.
 Luoma et al. (2021b) reported annual means of 510 to 530 ng m-3 at urban background cites.
-Helin et al. (2018) reported meanaverage±standard deviation concentrations of $\frac{1690 \pm 15201940 \pm 1530}{1940 \pm 1530}$ ng m-3 at a street canyon and 450 ± 420 ng m-3 at a detached residential area in the summertime of 2016.
-The concentrations were similar with

-395 corresponding values of urban background cites during wintertime.
-The summers of 2017-2019 within Northern Europe
+Helin et al. (2018) reported average±standard deviation concentrations of 1940 ± 1530 ng m-3 at a street canyon and 450 ± 420 ng m-3 at a detached residential area in the summertime of 2016.
+The concentrations were similar with corresponding values of urban background cites during summers difference was observed.

-$(-240 - 340 \text{ ng m}^{-3})$ and lower concentrations are expected as this study is limited to the summertime where traffic rates and wood burning is lower.than in Western and Central Europe (~330 - 1480 ng m^{-3}) (Table S2, Savadkoohi et al., 2023).
+of 2017-2019 within Northern Europe (\sim 240 - 340 ng m-3) and lower than in Western and Central Europe (\sim 330 - 1480 ng m-3) (Table S2, Savadkoohi et al., 2023).